 Included is a specialized epoxy that is stronger than concrete when fully cured.
 It is specially formulated to bond to stainless steel, carbon steel and aluminum.The epoxy can withstand magnum recoil, significant heat, and direct blows using a rubber mallet.
 It provides a superior alternative to drilling and tapping your pistol, while still providing a permanent solution that is only reversible when desired.

 To install, first follow your firearm manual's safe handling procedures to ensure that your pistol is unloaded.
 Next, clean the pistol with an appropriate gun solvent or rubbing alcohol to remove any oil residue or debris.
+You must remove ALL remnants of oil on your pistols mating surface to allow the epoxy to set properly.

 Position the Railtac picatinny rail adapter onto your pistol and use a pencil or marker to trace the edges of the rail onto your pistol.
 The lines will act as a placement guide in subsequent steps.